-While incredibly useful, you also need to be careful not to have any file or windows opened that you don’t want to be included in the screen capture.
+While incredibly useful, you also need to be careful not to have any files or windows opened that you don’t want to be included in the screen capture.
 This could be photos of you on your social media account or equally important, confidential information.

 First thing’s first, where is the Print Screen key?

 It is not a stupid question.
-In most cases, it will be in the upper-right hand corner of the keyboard next to either the SysRq key or the by the Function button (Fn).
+In most cases, it will be in the upper-right-hand corner of the keyboard next to either the SysRq key or the by the Function button (Fn).
 The Print Screen button is often labeled PrtSc, PrtScr, or PrtScn.
 The SysRq and PrtScn might be labeled on the same key.